 As one of the oldest free blogging platforms on the market, Blogger is a good choice if you don’t need something modern and new but rather something functional and trustworthy.

-Unfortunately, Blogger is fairly limited in terms of its function and look, which means it can look relatively outdated in comparison to more modern blog options.
+Unfortunately, Blogger is fairly limited in terms of its function and look, which means it can look relatively outdated compared to more modern blog options.
 However, if you’re just using your blog as a place to write and share your content, Blogger is the perfect tool.

 Wrapping it up

 While there are plenty of free blogging sites to choose from, nothing beats having the control that a self-hosted WordPress site provides.
-Even if you end up choosing another option from this list, if you are serious about making money with your blog, you will eventually migrate to WordPress with your own domain and hosting.
+Even if you choose another option from this list, if you are serious about making money with your blog, you will eventually migrate to WordPress with your own domain and hosting.
 So, why not start with the best right from the start?

 Until next time,